-Companies in the financial services industry, such as the Big 4 or banks, will all be looking for candidates with solid numerical skills – so be prepared to complete at least one numerical test before even speaking with anybody from the company.
+Companies in the financial services industry, such as the Big 4 or banks, will be looking for candidates with solid numerical skills - be prepared to complete at least one numerical test before even speaking with anybody from the company.

-However, don't assume that just because the job involves working with numbers that you simply need to brush up on your maths skills - most large organisations will also ask you to sit a situational judgement test to gauge how well you fit their company values and ethos.
-SJT's will present you with a series of fictional, but realistic, workplace scenarios and ask you to resolve them.
+However, don't assume that just because the job involves working with numbers that you simply need to brush up on your maths skills - most large organizations will also ask you to sit a situational judgment test to gauge how well you fit their company values and ethos.
+SJTs will present you with a series of fictional, but realistic, workplace scenarios and ask you to resolve them.
 These scenarios might involve disagreements between colleagues, supervisor-worker situations or other potential workplace conflicts.
-Different companies will be testing for specific traits and aptitudes, in order to fit their organisation's culture.
-You can practice situational judgement tests here.
+Different companies will test for specific traits and aptitudes, in order to fit their organization's culture.
+You can practice situational judgment tests here.

 Numerical reasoning tests will present you with a series of graphs and tables and ask you to extract information from them.
-The level of maths involved doesn't go beyond school level (they tend to focus on ratios, percentages, averages and other basic statistical information), but an amazing amount of candidates fail these tests, simply by not practicing beforehand and not being read for the style and format of the tests - which are always against the clock.
+The level of maths involved doesn't go beyond school level (they tend to focus on ratios, percentages, averages and other basic statistical information), but an amazing amount of candidates fail these tests, simply by not practising beforehand and not being read for the style and format of the tests - which are always against the clock.

 As an example, the Barclays numerical test requires applicants to answer 35 questions in 35 minutes.
 You can save valuable time, and avoid stress, by being familiar with the type of questions that are asked, and the way that the tests are formatted.
 Get practice numerical reasoning tests here.

-Pick up a book
+Pick up a Book

 While this is just an overview of the psychometric testing used by companies in their recruitment process, the bottom line is that, no matter which field you're applying for, at some point you'll be required to pass a psychometric test, and our experience is that people who practice beforehand can significantly improve their performance.
 The myth that you can't prepare for these tests and that you should "just turn up and do your best" is, quite frankly, wrong.

 Candidates who spend time preparing for psychometric tests are familiar with both the content and format of the tests, and perform better than they would have done with no preparation.
-In some firms' recruitment processes as many as 40% of applicants will be disregarded due to their performance on psychometric testing.
-So if you're in the process of applying for jobs or internships, then now is the time to start practicing aptitude tests!
+In some firms' recruitment processes as many as 40% or applicants will be disregarded due to their performance on psychometric testing.
+So if you're in the process of applying for jobs or internships, then now is the time to start practising aptitude tests!

-JobTestPrep are the leading providers of psychometric test practice resources in the UK.
+JobTestPrep is the leading providers of psychometric test practice resources in the UK.
 Having helped tens of thousands of candidates improve their test performance for over a decade, they offer unique and tailored prep products for a variety of job types.